Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

+To obtain bounds for $k=2$, we should be more careful with the first few terms of the sequence as our initial estimate $a_r\ge 1\ge q^{r-c}$ for $1\le r\le c$ is not strong enough.
+The values for small $c$ can be calculated manually, while for larger values we can use the exact value for $N_r$, the $r^{\text{th}}$ term of the Narayana's cows sequence (by Benoit Cloitre \cite{OEIS}) to conclude that $a_r>0.6\cdot 1.465571^{r-1}-0.5$.
+From this we obtain that $b_{c+1}\ge 1.46557^{c}$ if $c$ is large. \end{proof}

-Summarizing, if we have $c\ge 4$ colors, the smallest $N_0$ number of points that forces a monochromatic wedge of size $k$ is exponential in $ck$.
-Thus, if the number of colors, $c$, is given, these bounds give an estimate of $\Theta(\log N/c)$ on the size of the biggest monochromatic wedge in the worst case.
+In conclusion, if there are $c\ge 4$ colors, the smallest number of points that could force a monochromatic wedge of size $k$ is exponential in $ck$.
+These bounds can be used to estimate the size of the largest monochromatic wedge when coloring $N$ points with $c$ colors to be $\Theta(\log N/c)$ in the worst case.
+Similarly for fixed $k\geq 1$, to avoid a monochromatic wedge of size $k$ when coloring $N$ points, $\Theta(\log N/k)$ colors are necessary and sufficient.

-If we consider $k$ fixed (and we want to use as few colors as possible), by the above bound the number of colors needed to avoid a monochromatic wedge of size $k$ is $\Theta(\log N/k)$ for $k\ge 1$.

-\begin{corollary} There is a method to color online $N$ points in the plane using $\Theta(\log N/k)$ colors such that all monochromatic wedges have size strictly less than $k$. \end{corollary}
+\begin{corollary} There is an algorithm to color online $N$ points in the plane using $\Theta(\log N/k)$ colors such that all monochromatic wedges have size strictly less than $k$. \end{corollary}

-Recall that Theorem \ref{wedgevector} stated that $N=2^{n}-1$ points can always force a size $n+1$ color-vector (for the definition see the proof of Theorem \ref{wedgevector}).
-We remark that Theorem \ref{constantc} implies a lower bound close to this bound too.
-Indeed, fix, eg., $c=4$ and $k=\lceil n/4\rceil$.
-If the number of points is at most $N=O(1.22074^{n})=O(1.22074^{ck})$ then by Theorem \ref{constantc} there is an online coloring such that at any time there is no monochromatic wedge of size $k$, thus the color-vector is always at most $4(k-1)<n$.
+Recall that Lemma \ref{wedgevector} stated that $N=2^{n}-1$ points can always force a size $n+1$ color-vector.
+Theorem \ref{constantc} implies a lower bound close to this upper bound.
+Indeed, fix, e.g., $c=4$ and $k=\lceil n/4\rceil$.
+If the number of points is at most $N=O(1.22074^{n})=O(1.22074^{ck})$, then by Theorem \ref{constantc} there is an online coloring such that at any time there is no monochromatic wedge of size $k$, thus the size of the color-vector is always at most $4(k-1)<n$.

+Observe that the coloring algorithm in the proof of Theorem \ref{constantc} was oblivious to $k$, thus in fact it implies the following stronger statement.

+\begin{corollary} For fixed $c\ge 4$ we can color a countable set of points such that for any $k$, and any $n<1.22074^{c(k-2)+1}$, the first $n$ points of the set are $k$-properly $c$-colored. \end{corollary}